-HBO’s 2008 film Thrilla In Manila is a sports documentary with an agenda; not necessarily a bad thing, but when a bias obscures and twists the truth, as happens here, we have a problem.
+HBO’s 2008 film Thrilla In Manila is a sports documentary with an agenda; not necessarily a bad thing, but when a bias obscures and twists the truth, as happens here, that’s a problem.
 When the film was released, many hailed it as a refreshing break from the accepted narrative of that great fight in 1975, a narrative told countless times and which didn’t need to be told again.
 This was what made the documentary relevant, the pretense that it brought to light, for the first time, the hard truth of that legendary battle and the men who fought it.
 Thrilla In Manila succeeds in terms of being a powerful meditation on the lingering effects of that violent clash and on the fate of Joe Frazier, but viewer beware: you are getting a slanted version of what actually took place.

 In the film, Frazier, who died in 2011, is 63-years-old, living in a room above his boxing gym in a poor part of Philadelphia, walking with a cane and suffering from high blood pressure and diabetes.
 He makes no effort to conceal the fact he cannot forgive his former rival, that a deep bitterness remains for the insults Muhammad Ali threw Joe’s way before their fights.
-When asked in the film if Ali, who had suffered from Parkinson’s Syndrome for decades before his death this past June, was paying the price for what he “did” as a young man, Frazier quickly responds, “And said.”
+When asked in the film if Ali, who had suffered from Parkinson’s Syndrome for decades before his death, was paying the price for what he “did” as a young man, Frazier quickly responds, “And said.”

 The fact is, Ali promoted all of his fights by mocking his opponents so the verbal invective aimed at Smokin’ Joe was hardly unique.
 Did he go too far against Frazier?
 Was there a cruelty in Ali’s verbal attacks on Joe?
 Absolutely.
 And this was, at least in part, a reflection of the fact Frazier was the one man who intimidated and troubled Ali, as opposed to the other way around.

 But the documentary pays scant attention to the motivation behind Ali’s verbal cruelty, the better to easily cast one man as the villain and the other as the victim.
-Instead, it’s the political angle which gets more mileage, the argument being that in the fractious social context of the time, Ali alienated Frazier from his own race and helped to create a dynamic where cheering for Ali meant you were “against the war in Vietnam and supportive of the civil rights movement,” but if you cheered for Frazier, you supported “white, conservative America.”
+Instead, it’s the political angle which gets more mileage, the film’s argument being that in the fractious social context of the time, Ali alienated Frazier from his own race and helped to create a dynamic where cheering for Ali meant you were “against the war in Vietnam and supportive of the civil rights movement,” but if you cheered for Frazier, you supported “white, conservative America.”
 Joe was reduced to a caricature, defined as someone and something he was not.
 No doubt there is some merit to this perspective, reductive though it may be.

 Of course it is the legendary third and final battle in 1975 which the documentary is chiefly concerned with and the fact Ali took his insults to a new low by labeling Frazier “a gorilla.”
 As for the fight, we all know what happened, but the story is still captivating.
 After slugging it out for 14 brutal rounds in the Manila heat, both men sat on their stools.
 According to some, Ali, despite having clearly assumed control of the match in the last three rounds, wanted to quit.
 Across the ring, Frazier’s cornermen did not want him to absorb any more punishment and, after a brief discussion, trainer Eddie Futch signaled surrender.
 And Ali, upon learning the news, stood up, raised his arms, and then collapsed to the canvas.